sguox002/leetcode/leetcode-all.md

 ### dp dealing with subarray or intervals

 removing a subarray and then left and right connected.
 Extremely hard to track the array changes or no good data structure to do it.
+This is one of the difficulty dp subject.

 <<-546	Remove Boxes    		43.7%	Hard
 remove box with same color and get k*k points (k is the number of boxes removed)